LIVE CHAT | Login | My Cart | Contact Us

 What is the difference between the RGB and CMYK color format?

-RGB refers to the primary colors of light, Red, Green and Blue, that are used in monitors, television screens, digital cameras and scanners.
+RGB refers to the primary colors of light, Red, Green and Blue, which are used in monitors, television screens, digital cameras, and scanners.
 CMYK refers to the primary colors of pigment: Cyan, Magenta, Yellow, and Black.
-These are the inks used on the press in "4-color process printing", commonly referred to as "full color printing".
+These are the inks used on the press in "4-color process printing," commonly referred to as "full color printing".

 The combination of RGB light creates white, while the combination of CMYK inks creates black.
-Therefore, it is physically impossible for the printing press to exactly reproduce colors as we see them on our monitors.
-For this reason, we request that you convert your colors from RGB to CMYK if your tools allow you to.
+Therefore, it is physically impossible for the printing press to reproduce colors exactly as we see them on our monitors.
+For this reason, we request that you convert your colors from RGB to CMYK if your tools allow you to do that.
 By doing it yourself, you have maximum control over the results since you can do adjustments if a difference in color occurs during the conversion.

 If I'm sending a Publisher file, should I compress it with "Pack and Go," or should I just send the normal *.pub file?

-We prefer that you submit the native .pub file rather than compressing it.
-However, we recommend that you zip together all graphics or files associated with your job and submit them all together.
-If you are using a font that is not included with Publisher, please send it along with your Publisher file.
+We prefer that you submit the native .pub file rather than compress it.
+However, we recommend that you Zip together all graphics or files associated with your job and submit them all together.
+If you are using a font that is not included with MS Publisher, please send it along with your MS Publisher file.

 How much bleed should I have for an envelope?